-The continuing spread of a new strain of coronavirus (also known as the COVID-19 virus) may adversely affect our investments and operations.
+The continuing spread of a coronavirus and its variants (also known as the COVID-19 virus) may adversely affect our investments and operations.

 The World Health Organization has declared the spread of the COVID-19 virus a global pandemic, and the President of the United States has declared a national state of emergency in the United States in response to the outbreak.
-Considerable uncertainty still surrounds the COVID-19 virus and its potential effects, and the extent of and effectiveness of any responses taken on a national and local level.
-However, measures taken to limit the impact of this coronavirus, including social distancing and other restrictions on travel, congregation and business operation have already resulted in significant negative short term economic impacts.
-The long-term impact of this coronavirus on the U.S. and world economies remains uncertain, but can result in long term infrastructure and supply chain disruption, as well as dislocation and uncertainty in the financial markets that could significantly and negatively impact the global, national and regional economies, the length and breadth of which cannot currently be predicted.
+Considerable uncertainty still surrounds the COVID-19 virus, including new variants of the virus, and its potential effects, and the extent of and effectiveness of any responses taken on a national and local level.
+However, measures taken to limit the impact of this coronavirus, including social distancing and other restrictions on travel, congregation and business operation have resulted in significant negative short term economic impacts over the past year.
+The long-term impact of this coronavirus on the U.S. and world economies remains uncertain but may continue to result in long term infrastructure and supply chain disruption, as well as dislocation and uncertainty in the financial markets that could significantly and negatively impact the global, national, and regional economies, the length and breadth of which cannot currently be predicted.
 Our investments include commercial mortgage loans secured by hospitality properties which depend, in part, on tourism.
-If tourism were to continue to decline, it could have a significant effect on these properties.
-Tourism could continue to decline as a result of a variety of factors related to the COVID-19 virus, including restrictions on travel by corporations or governmental entities.
-In addition, hospitality properties that depend on revenue from conferences or business travel will likely be particularly affected.
+If tourism were to not recover as anticipated, it could have a significant effect on these properties.
+Tourism could not recover as anticipated as a result of a variety of factors related to the COVID-19 virus, including restrictions on travel by corporations or governmental entities and any additional restrictions imposed due to increased health risks from variants of the virus.
+In addition, hospitality properties that depend on revenue from conferences or business travel may continue to be particularly affected.

 Our investments also include commercial mortgage loans secured by retail properties.
-In the event of a large-scale quarantine in the United States or specific areas within the United States as a result of the COVID-19 virus, individual stores and shopping malls may be closed for an extended period of time or consumers may move to more on-line shopping.
+In the event of a largescale quarantine in the United States or specific areas within the United States as a result of the COVID-19 virus, or its variants, individual stores and shopping malls may be closed for an extended period of time or consumers may move to more on-line shopping.

 To the extent the COVID-19 virus results in a world-wide economic downturn, there may be widespread corporate downsizing and an increase in unemployment.
-This could negatively impact our commercial mortgage loans secured by office, multifamily and industrial properties, and our ability to make payments of interest and principal to our Bondholders.
-Further, continuing shutdowns and economic turmoil may result in delays in the deployment of funds raised in this offering.
+This could negatively impact our commercial mortgage loans secured by office, multifamily and industrial properties, and our ability to make distributions to our unitholders.
+Further, increased shutdowns and economic turmoil may result in delays in the deployment of funds raised in this offering.